apache/superset/CONTRIBUTING.md

 ### Frontend Assets

 Frontend assets (JavaScript, CSS, and images) must be compiled in order to properly display the web UI.
-The `superset/assets` directory contains all NPM-managed front end assets.
+The `superset-frontend` directory contains all NPM-managed front end assets.
 Note that there are additional frontend assets bundled with Flask-Appbuilder (e.g. jQuery and bootstrap); these are not managed by NPM, and may be phased out in the future.

 #### nvm and node